Edited by: Keri Stooksbury

-In addition, you’ll get the terminal-wise TSA security historical wait times for your departing airport, which is super-detailed and broken down by the hour.
-Lastly, you’ll see any airport delays for either airport from circumstances like weather, closed runways, etc.
+In addition, you’ll get the terminal-wise TSA security historical wait times for your departing airport, which are super-detailed and broken down by the hour.
+Lastly, you’ll see any airport delays for either airport due to circumstances like weather, closed runways, etc.

-You can also click the View Additional Comments button to see some of the notes that the airline jotted down for this exact flight:
+This flight departed late.
+You can click the View Additional Comments button to see some of the notes that the airline jotted down for this exact flight:

-Then, ExpertFlyer will perform the searches and return the results to you.
+Then, ExpertFlyer will perform the search and return the results to you:

-Overall, this search is pretty simple, but it can be useful for some of us.
-You can also click the button on the right to create a flight schedule alert, which we’ll discuss in the next section.
+Overall, this search is pretty simple, but it can be helpful for some of us.
+Clicking the button on the right that looks like an exclamation point lets you create a flight schedule alert, which we’ll discuss in the next section.

 Flight Schedule Alerts